 V. Conservation Networks and Ecological Neighbours.

 Conservation plans seek to accommodate functional connectivity by establishing regional priorities regarding the size and placement of protected areas.
 Using model-based connectivity estimates and existing conservation/management frameworks (e.g., countries, ecoregions), MSEaC is helping to (re)define partnerships and assist in coordinating policy actions for a more effective planning process.
 Funding: WWF-US, USAID, Rare.
-Collaborators: Stockholm Resilience Centre (Ö. Bodin), James Cook University (G. Russ), Silliman University (R. Abesamis).
+Collaborators: Stockholm Resilience Centre (Ö. Bodin, link), James Cook University (G. Russ), Silliman University (R. Abesamis).
 Figure: Ecological-Institutional (Mis)alignment across the Bohol seascape (Philippines)